VivekSonavane2000/Excel_Project1_Hospital_Administration_Analysis/README.md

 Full project brief including the problem statement, data dictionary and complete set of questions.

 **Solution Guide**
-A structured explanation of answers across the Basic, Medium and Advanced levels, written in a clear and human-focused manner.

 ## **Key Insights from the Analysis**